 Since his arrival in Seattle, the department has gained international acclaim as a center for research and education in genetics, genomics, proteomics and computational biology.
 Now stepping down as chair, Dr. Waterston continues to be a member of the faculty.
 Dr. Stanley Fields began serving as department chair on September 1.
 In a recent interview, Dr. Waterston talked about his career and genome sciences.
 Read the interview.

-Genome Sciences is pleased to welcome Dr. Brian Beliveau to the department in September 2018 as our newest faculty member.
+Dr. Brian Beliveau joined Genome Sciences in September 2018.
 Dr. Beliveau develops and applies super-resolution microscopy methods and programmable molecular technologies to map the 3D organization of the genome in single cells.
 Please visit his faculty page to learn more about his research.

 Elizabeth Aguilar - DePauw University